 - 1/4 cabbage cored and cut into bite sized pieces

 - 1/2 onion cut into bite sized pieces

 - 1 small potato peeled and cut into small pieces

-- 6 heaping tbsp Korean black bean paste I used Assi brand (reduce this amount if you are watching your salt)
+- 6 tbsp Korean black bean paste I used Assi brand (reduce this amount if you are watching your salt)

 - 1 tbsp rice vinegar